 A text message read "Cat, I need to talk about the rubrics and concept of the competition."
 My smile vanished, and my heart started beating out of my chest.

-Being the lead organizer for the school’s 3 days end-of-year event, with each day consisting of different competitions and activities for 1,000 students was challenging.
+Being the lead organizer for the school’s 3-day end-of-year event, with each day consisting of different competitions and activities for 1,000 students was challenging.
 The judge, who was my teacher, called to tell me that she disapproved of the existing rubrics and concepts.
-With two days remaining, I had to fix the last-minute changes by myself because, previously, I only delegated menial and trivial tasks to my team members and not the high-stake tasks.
-Now, I had to face the consequences of working alone, because reaching out to team members at this time and explaining everything that needed to be done would just waste more time.
+With two days remaining, I had to fix the last-minute changes by myself because, previously, I only delegated menial and trivial tasks to my team members.
+Now, I had to face the consequences of working alone, because there was not enough time to reach out to team members to render instructions.
 I didn’t sleep during those two days.
-I was lucky that the miscommunication issue didn’t impact the event, but this led me to feel stressed and pressured – a memorable personal struggle for someone who likes to work independently.
+I was lucky that the miscommunication didn’t impact the event, but this led me to feeling stressed and pressured – a memorable personal struggle for someone who likes working independently.

-After the event, I tried reflecting on everything that went wrong.
-Could it be prevented if I had delegated more and shared every process with my teammates?
-This constantly runs through my mind.
-In all group projects, I’ve always been chosen as the leader of a group but I prefer working independently because it’s quicker and more efficient.
-I consider delegating and explaining plans to my members as a setback and with that mindset, things just ended up backfiring.
-Since then, I remember promising myself that I will start doing things differently, by changing how I lead and guide my members.
+After the event, I reflected on everything that went wrong.
+Could it have been prevented if I had delegated more and shared every process with my teammates?
+This constantly ran through my mind.
+In all group projects, I was always chosen as the leader, but I prefer working independently because it’s quicker and more efficient.
+I consider delegating and explaining plans to my members as a setback.
+With that mindset, things just ended up backfiring.
+Since then, I remember promising myself that I will start doing things differently by changing how I lead and guide my members.

-A few months later, I organized a Walkathon, a fundraising event with a goal to raise $9,000 in my new school that gathers donations from students, teachers, and staff encouraging their families and friends to pledge a fixed amount of money for each kilometer they walk.
+A few months later in my new school, I organized a Walkathon.
+It was a fundraising event for underprivileged children to receive access to proper education through the Hoshizora foundation.
+The goal was to raise $9,000 from students, teachers, and staff encouraging their families and friends to pledge a fixed amount of money for each kilometer they walk.

 This time, I knew I wanted to lead in an inclusive leadership style, different from the events I organized before.
 I began with distributing tasks based on the willingness and skill set of each member, ensuring they knew their tasks thoroughly.
 Apart from this, I started trusting my members with the hopes that collaboration would reduce each person’s workload and encourage members’ participation.

-During the daily meetings, I made it a habit to ask my members for ideas and opinions to encourage team engagement and participation to seek their unique ideas that I would have never come up with if I was working alone.
-For instance, their suggestion of incorporating interviews with Hoshizora’s children into the promotional video was an interesting idea that could significantly encourage participation because it shows the audience, the children who would be benefitting from the fundraiser.
+During the daily meetings, I made it a habit to ask my members for ideas and opinions to encourage team engagement and participation and to seek their unique ideas that I would have never come up with if I was working alone.
+As a result, I received a suggestion to incorporate interviews with Hoshizora’s children into the promotional video.
+It was an interesting idea that could significantly encourage participation because it shows the audience, the children who would be benefitting from the fundraiser.

-At the end of the event, we had more than 100 participants joining and raised a total of $9,200 for the Hoshizora foundation which helped transform the lives of 80+ underprivileged children to receive access to proper education.
-Although it had been an intensive and energy-draining event, none of my members regretted being a part of this fundraiser because their hard work helped enact a small positive impact within our community.
+At the end of the event, we had more than 100 participants joining and raised a total of $9,200 which helped transform the lives of 80+ underprivileged children.
+Although it had been an intensive and energy-draining event, none of my members regretted being a part of this fundraiser.
+They realized that their hard work helped enact a small positive impact within our community.